Trifolium incarnatum

-Trifolium incarnatum, known as crimson clover is a species of herbaceous flowering plant in the family Fabaceae, native to most of Europe and southwest Asia.
+Trifolium incarnatum, known as crimson clover is a species of herbaceous flowering plant in the family Fabaceae.
+It is native to Eurasia.

 Description

-This upright annual herb grows to 20–50 cm tall, unbranched or branched only at the base.
+This upright annual herb grows to 20-50 cm tall, unbranched or branched only at the base.
 The leaves are trifoliate with a long petiole, each leaflet hairy, 8–16 mm across, with a truncated or bilobed apex.

 The flowers are produced throughout the spring and summer, creamy white to rich red or crimson, congested on an elongated spike inflorescence 3–5 cm tall and 1.5 cm broad; the individual flowers are up to 10–13 mm long and have five petals.
 The banner of each flower does not sit upright, but folds forward.

 Taxonomy

 Two subspecies are accepted by many authorities, though the Plants of the World Online database does not currently distinguish them.